verifyica-team/pipeliner/QUICK_START.md

 This directive is used to print an `@info` message.

+Variables are resolved before printing the message.

+Environment variables are not resolved.

 - `--print-warning`

 This directive is used to print an `@warning` message.

+Variables are resolved before printing the message.

+Environment variables are not resolved.

 - `--print-error`

 This directive is used to print an `@error` message.

+Variables are resolved before printing the message.

+Environment variables are not resolved.

 - `--extension`